 Aurora Equity Partners II L.P., a Delaware limited partnership, and Aurora Overseas Equity Partners II, L.P., a Cayman Islands exempt limited partnership, which we refer collectively to in this prospectus as the Aurora Entities, collectively beneficially own approximately 29.8% of our common stock, prior to giving effect to this offering.
 The Aurora Entities are affiliates of Aurora Capital Group.
-Ares Corporate Opportunities Fund, L.P., a Delaware limited partnership, which we refer to in this prospectus as Ares, beneficially owns approximately 10.7% of our common stock, prior to giving effect to this offering.
-Ares is an affiliate of Ares Management LLC, which we refer to in this prospectus as Ares Management.
-After giving effect to this offering, the Aurora Entities and Ares will beneficially own approximately 13.2% and 4.5% of our common stock, respectively.
+Ares Corporate Opportunities Fund, L.P., a Delaware limited partnership, which we refer to in this prospectus as Ares, beneficially owns approximately 10.7% of our common stock, prior to giving effect to this offering, the Aurora Entities and Ares will beneficially own approximately 13.2% and 4.5% of our common stock, respectively.